sergejsha/tinybus/README.md

 ![tinybus][1]
 =======
-A lightweight event bus with easy to use API optimized for Android.
+your slick event bus for Android.

 TinyBus
  - simplifies communication between Activities and Fragments